hps-autopilot/microcontroller/README.md

 * Arduino_HTS221
 * Arduino_BLE

-The following URL provides instructions on how to download libraries on Arduino IDE.
-URL: https://www.arduino.cc/en/guide/libraries
+Click [here](https://www.arduino.cc/en/guide/libraries) if you need help downloading and installing the libraries on Arduino IDE.

 Congratulations!
 You've completed the set up and READY TO ROLL!
 <!--